nCounter Knowledge Base: Assays & Applications

 The target sequences and associated probe pair data are included in a CodeSet Design Report that is sent to the customer for review and approval prior to the start of the manufacturing process.

 The miRNAs included in the nCounter miRNA Expression Assays have been curated to ensure that only biologically significant miRNAs are included in the panel; the nCounter Human v3 miRNA panel contains a probe for all miRNAs that are denoted in miRBase 21 as “high confidence”.
-In addition, NanoString applies a set of proprietary metrics such as observed read ratios and expression analytics to screen potential targets prior to inclusion in the panel.
-NanoString also performs a scan of the current literature to ensure that only actionable and clinically relevant miRNAs are included in the miRNA panels.
+In addition, a set of proprietary metrics are applied such as observed read ratios and expression analytics to screen potential targets prior to inclusion in the panel.
+We also perform a scan of the current literature to ensure that only actionable and clinically relevant miRNAs are included in the miRNA panels.
 Altogether, each miRNA panel contains a comprehensive set of miRNAs that are biologically significant and ideal for targeted discovery and validation experiments.

 Yes.
-By default, NanoString will design your probes to recognize as many isoforms of the gene as possible.
+By default, we can design your probes to recognize as many isoforms of the gene as possible.
 However, if you would like to identify splice variants, it is possible to design multiple probes for one gene.
 Each splice variant will count as one “gene” in your final gene list.
-Please contact bioinformatics@nanostring.com for more information.
+Please contact bioinformatics.BSB@bruker.com for more information.

 In all of our probe designs across organisms, we design to what is considered the reference sequence by NCBI unless otherwise specified in a custom project.
 The NCBI mouse reference sequence is from C57BL/6J mice.
 Our probes are robust to small changes in the actual target sequence, which makes them insensitive to most variation from the reference sequence that exists between strains.
 To determine how well a probe will work against a variant target, we compare the percent identity of the original, targeted sequence to the variant (using BLASTn).
 Any target with a percent identity of 95% or greater is likely to be targeted at similar efficiency to the intended sequence.
 Thus, in order for probe efficiency to be significantly altered, there would have to be more than 5 bases that differ between the reference and the alternate strain.

 The miRNA assay is designed to digitally quantify mature miRNA.
 It cannot detect primary miRNA (pri-miRNA) or precursor miRNA (pre-miRNA).
 The assay includes a step to ligate an oligo (called a miRtag) to the 3’ end of mature miRNA molecules in order to provide the capture and reporter probes a sufficiently long molecule for hybridization.
-This lengthening with the miRtag is required because the NanoString probes hybridize to approximately 100 consecutive nucleotides and mature miRNA is typically 22 nucleotides in length.
+This lengthening with the miRtag is required because the nCounter probes hybridize to approximately 100 consecutive nucleotides and mature miRNA is typically 22 nucleotides in length.
 In addition, the double-stranded nature of primary and precursor miRNA and their inaccessible 3’ ends interfere with the ligation reaction.
 The ability to specifically detect only mature miRNA allows direct quantification of the molecules directly involved in gene regulation.
-For more information on the miRNA assay, please refer to the miRNA Assay Manual.
+For more information on the nCounter miRNA assay, refer to the assay user manual (MAN-C0009) in NanoString University.

 nCounter technology requires that RNA or DNA is sufficiently fragmented to allow for hybridization of the capture and detection probes.
 For optimal performance, we recommend that at least 50% of the sample be fragments 200 nt or larger, as determined by Agilent Bioanalyzer®.
 Total nucleic acid input may be increased according to fragment size distribution, per our Tech Note, if the sample is highly degraded.